Elias-Traunbauer/ClosedGL/README.md

 ## Overview

 Welcome to ClosedGL, a custom 3D rendering engine developed by Elias Traunbauer.
-This project represents an ambitious foray into the world of 3D graphics, focusing on creating a streamlined, yet powerful rendering engine.
+This project represents an ambitious journey into the world of 3D graphics, focusing on creating a streamlined, yet powerful rendering engine.

 ## Features